-I, \\\\\, am the custodial parent having legal custody of \\\\\\, a minor child, age \\\\\, born \\\\\ I authorize \\\\\, an adult sponsor (hereinafter, Sponsor) in whose care I have entrusted my child to do any acts which may be necessary or proper to provide for the emergency health care of the minor

-- To provide for such health care at any hospital or other institution, or the employing of any physician, dentist, nurse, or other person whose services may be needed for such emergency health care, and - (ii) To consent to and authorize any emergency health care, including administration of anesthesia, X-ray examination, performance of operations, and other procedures by physicians, dentists, and other medical personnel except the withholding or withdrawal of life sustaining procedures. - (iii) To give my child Tylenol/Advil, cough syrup, or Pepto-Bismol if needed.
-Yes $\Box$ No $\Box$
+I, , am the custodial parent having legal custody of , a minor child, age, born I authorize , an adult sponsor (hereinafter, Sponsor) in whose care I have entrusted my child to d to any acts which may be necessary or proper to provide for the emergency health care of the minor child, includi ng, but not limited to, the power (i) To provide for such health care at any hospital or other institution, or the employing of any physician, dentist, nurse, or other person whose services may be needed for such emergency health care, and (ii) To consent to and authorize any emergency health care, including administration of anesthesia, X-ray examination, performance of operations, and other procedures by physicians, dentists, and other medical personnel except the withholding or withdrawal of life sustaining procedures. (iii) To give my child Tylenol/Advil, cough syrup, or Pepto-Bismol if needed.
+Yes \square No \square extended or relative to the considerate ivities preliminary and subsequent thereto, through harmless from n any and all present and future liability, actions, causes of actions, claims, expenses, and damages or jury, including death, to my child or property, which is not the result of gross negligence, intentional illful or wanton conduct by the Student Convention, director, or dean and their agents and employees, Form. with any medical treatment deemed necessary and authorized by the terms of this Medical Consent Current Med dical Conditions: (Include natu ure of any required attention, medications, or other treatment and/or allergies to medication.)